zvercodebender/community-plugins/example-plugins/yak-plugin/README.md

-# Exmaple XL Deploy plugin
+# Example XL Deploy plugin
 This plugin is based on the Yak example in the XL Delpoy Customization manual.
 It covers basic items for creating a XLD plugin in Java.

 ## Building the plugin